-Join us for a programme of screenings and discussions directed by Andrea Sabbadini, a psychoanalyst who has published widely on the connections between the couch and screen.
+Join us for a programme of film screenings and discussions directed by Andrea Sabbadini; a psychoanalyst widely published on the connections between the couch and screen.

 Whether you’re interested in the latest European cinema or the connections between theatre, film and psychoanalytic thinking, there's plenty for you on our programme.